dsc-courses/dsc106-2025-sp/labs/lab03/index.md

 Below is your lab submission checklist, please read carefully.

-1. Submit a link to your github repo (not the page).
+1. Submit a link to your github repo and webpage.
 2. Please record a 2 minute `mp4` format video with the following components:
    1. Present your final webpage.
-   2. Show you interacting with your webpage from your javascript updates.
-   3. Show you switching between dark mode, light mode, and automatic (light dark) mode, along with a page refresh.
+   2. Show you interacting with your webpage javascript updates (e.g. switching between dark mode, light mode, and automatic mode, along with a page refresh).
-   4. Share the most interesting thing you learned from this lab.
+3. Share the most interesting thing you learned from this lab.

-Please note that the video has to be in **mp4 format only.** There may be point deductions for other video formats.
+Please note that the video has to be in **mp4 format only.** There will be point deductions for other video formats.

 **Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so make sure your video is 2 minutes or less.**